 We also have established a team of accomplished, well respected personal injury lawyers who know what it takes to build, negotiate and try a successful personal injury case.

 Founding Partner Jim Lynch was appointed to and currently serves on the Board of Governors for the New Jersey Association for Justice.
 He is also Certified by the Supreme Court of New Jersey as a Civil Trial Attorney, which requires being a member of the New Jersey Bar for at least five years, passing a written examination and participating in continuing education classes, and demonstrating a superb reputation within the legal community.

-Both he and Founding Partner Arthur Lynch have received recognition as New Jersey Super Lawyers and are members of the Multi-Million Dollar Advocates Forum.
+Both he and Founding Partner Arthur Lynch members of the Multi-Million Dollar Advocates Forum.

 Types of Personal Injury Claims We Handle

-The Hasbrouck Heights personal injury lawyers at Lynch Law Firm focus our practice solely on personal injury law.
+The Hasbrouck Heights personal injury lawyers at Lynch Law Firm, PC focus our practice solely on personal injury law.
 This means we are well-versed in the many laws and regulations applicable to your case.

 We also know how to build a case that can stand up to any challenges you may face.